wereHamster/nauva/README.md

  - **pkg/** - All main packages
    - **hs/** - Main packages which are written in Haskell
      - **nauva/** - The core Nauva package
+     - **nauva-css/** - CSS DSL
+     - **nauva-catalog/** - Catalog (interactive development and documentation environment)
+     - **nauva-dev-server/** - A shell to run an application in develompent mode (server-side rendering, instant reload etc.).
      - **navua-native/** - JavaScript bindings to run an application in the browser.
-     - **nauva-dev-server/** - A shell to run an application in develompent mode (server-side rendering, instant reload etc.).
- - **examples/** - Examples
+ - **app/** - Applications
-   - **playground/** - Used to experiment and play around with new features.
+   - **varna/** - Port of one of my personal applications which is used to prototype new features.

-### Examples
+### Applications

-All examples are structured in the same way.
+All applications are structured in the same way.
 Each directory contains three sub-directories.
-The reason is because we have two modes how we compile and run the application (native / dev-server) and want to share code between the two.
+The reason is because we have two modes how we compile and run the application (native / dev) and want to share code between the two.

- - **app/** - The application itself.
-It is important that this code is independent of where the application will run.
+ - **shared/** - Any code which is independent of the platform where the application will run.
    Must be free of GHCJS-specific code, and not use libraries which can not be compiled with GHCJS.
+Nor must it use libraries which can not run in a JavaScript environment.
  - **native/** - Project which compiles the app into a native JavaScript file.
- - **server/** - Project which runs the app using **nauva-dev-server**.
+ - **dev/** - Project which runs the app using **nauva-dev-server**.

+Both **native** and **dev** projects contain two executables each: One is the actual application, and one is the corresponding catalog.
+This allows us to keep the entry points separate and avoid any any need for CPP or other contitional logic when building the executable.
+The catalog executable is suffixed with `-catalog`.

 [react]: https://facebook.github.io/react